28 Best Things to do in Salt Spring Island, BC

 5. Have a flight at Salt Spring Brewing Co.

-Tucked away in the forest is the rustic Salt Spring Island Ales tasting room.
+Tucked away in the forest you'll find Salt Spring Brewing's rustic tasting room.
 Grab a flight and try their award winning organic craft beers.
 The setting is lovely with their outdoor picnic tables.

 6. Enjoy delicious local cuisine

 The food on Salt Spring Island is so fresh.
-Farm-to-table cuisine is a way of life here, where restaurants typically source their ingredients from sustainable, organic farms on the island and locals buy the freshest of produce at the Farmer's Market.
+Farm-to-table cuisine is a way of life here, where restaurants source their ingredients from sustainable, organic farms on the island, and locals buy the freshest produce at the Farmer's Market.
 You will find many delightful eateries thanks to the island's creative flair and organic farming scene.

 Make sure to check out our list of the 25 best restaurants on Salt Spring Island, each for a unique reason.
-Best for the harbourfront view, best for daytime drinks, best for breakfast, best for Italian... we cover it all!
+Best for live music, best for ocean views, best for sunset... we cover it all!

 7. Drive or hike up Mount Maxwell to see a panoramic view of the island